 You should also discuss with them how they would like to be introduced to people: they may not like being introduced as “our refugee family” and prefer to be known as Mr and Mrs ____ from No 23, for example.
 Some groups have told us that they have a tendency to refer to the refugee family that they are supporting as ‘our family’ and are worried that this implies some ownership and takes away the empowerment of refugees; instead they try to use ‘the family’ wherever possible.

 It is important that you try to empower refugees to make decisions for themselves and set their own goals that they will work towards, this is the whole point of Community Sponsorship to offer a refugee family all of the tools they need to build their own lives in the UK.

 It’s important to establish that you are “working with them, not for them”.
-You should work in partnership with the family, and let them lead their own lives and avoid making them dependent on you as this can prevent them from taking ownership for what happens.
-Your group will have discussed your approach to empowerment when you were writing your application to become a community sponsor.
+You should work in partnership with the family, and let them lead their own lives.
+Avoid building their dependency on you, as this can prevent them from taking ownership for what happens.
+Your group will have discussed your approach to empowerment when you were writing your application to become a Community Sponsor.